Kevin R. Vixie

 Geometric measure theory has a reputation for being difficult, but if you learn to translate difficult looking prose into pictures, using the lowest dimensional example that will work, the task is made easier, sometimes by a very large amount.
 Here are a couple of blog articles (you can find them here and here), the first introduces you to GMT reference books and the second opens up the world of geometric measure theory using the vehicle of the derivative.

-If you are a potential graduate student and you are passionate about analysis and geometry, with an interest in interaction with data analysis applications, please contact me!
-If you have any questions about anything you read here feel free to email me.
+In spite of the fact that I do not have any openings for graduate students (and will not have for a few years), if you are passionate about analysis and geometry, with an interest in interaction with data analysis applications or have any questions about anything you read here feel free to email me.

 Interests and Expertise